 The Immigration Health Surcharge (IHS) is payable by the vast majority of non-EU applicants for longer-term visas and those extending their leave to remain in the UK.
 It is characterised as allowing access to the National Health Service, which is free at point of use.
 Effectively, for non-EU migrants it is an additional application fee.
 Without payment, your application will not be valid, and will be rejected.
 It is important to understand this, as it can have a significant impact on your continuous lawful residence in the UK.

 The IHS is payable once a visa or further leave application has been submitted online; a simple redirect in the booking system takes you to the payment page.
-It is calculated with reference to the number of years you wish to remain in the UK, and in January 2019 rose to £400 per year (pro-rata) per applicant.
+It is calculated with reference to the number of years you wish to remain in the UK, and from 1 October 2020 rose to £624 per year (pro-rata) per applicant.
 There are no discounts for dependants, including children, all of whom must pay the full IHS.
 If your application is refused, the IHS will be refunded to you; in this way, it differs from standard Home Office application fees.

 So, for example, a spouse of a British citizen seeking leave to remain will be granted leave for 30 months, or 2½ years; the IHS is pro-rated in such a case, making a total of £1,560 (2.5 x £624) due.